 Partner - Appleby

 Fiona Chan is a partner in the corporate department of Appleby’s Hong Kong office, advising on a full spectrum of banking, finance, corporate, technology & innovation, private client & trust and non-contentious insurance matters relating to the laws of British Virgin Islands, Cayman Islands and Bermuda.
-Fiona has almost 20 years of offshore and onshore legal experiences, including 10 years at a magic circle law firm as UK and HK lawyer.
+Fiona has 20 years of offshore and onshore legal experiences, including 10 years at a magic circle law firm as UK and HK lawyer.
 She is the editor of the firm’s quarterly publication Appleby Asia Alert and a regular speaker at conferences and seminars and contributor to leading journals.
 She sits on Appleby’s global Diversity, Inclusion and Belonging Committee and leads the firm’s Women Leadership Network and Diversity & Inclusion initiatives in Asia.
 She is fluent in English, Cantonese and Mandarin.